shawn1m/overture/README.md

 ## Features

 + Full IPv6 support
-+ IPv6 record (AAAA) redirection, especially for **CERNET IPv6** users
++ Multiple DNS upstream:
-+ DNS upstream via TCP with custom port
+    + Via UDP/TCP with custom port
-+ DNS upstream via SOCKS5 proxy
+    + Via SOCKS5 proxy
+    + With EDNS client subnet [RFC7871](https://tools.ietf.org/html/rfc7871)
++ Dispatcher:
+    + IPv6 record (AAAA) redirection
-+ Custom IP network filter
+    + Custom IP network
-+ Custom domain filter, base64 decode support
+    + Custom domain with base64 decode support
-+ Minimum TTL modification support
++ Minimum TTL modification
-+ EDNS client subnet support
 + Static hosts support via `hosts` file
-+ Cache with EDNS client subnet
++ Cache with EDNS client subnet support

+#### Dispatch process

+Overture forces IPv6 and custom domain DNS queries to use alternative DNS when applicable.

+As for custom IP network, overture will first query the domain with primary DNS, if the answer is empty or the IP is not matched then overture will query the alternative DNS servers and use their answer instead.

 ## Installation

-+ You can download binary releases from the [release page.](https://github.com/shawn1m/overture/releases)
++ You can download binary releases from the [release](https://github.com/shawn1m/overture/releases).
 + For ArchLinux users, package `overture` is available in AUR.
 If you use a AUR helper i.e. `yaourt`, you can simply run:

         yaourt -S overture

 ## Usages

-    ./overture # Start with the default config file -> ./config.json
+Start with the default config file -> ./config.json

+    ./overture

 Or use your own config file:

-    ./overture -c /xxx/xxx/x.json # Use your own config file
+    ./overture -c /path/to/config_file

 Verbose mode:

-    ./overture -v # This will show more information
+    ./overture -v

 For other options, please see help:

-    ./overture -h # This will show some parameters for help
+    ./overture -h

 Tips:

 + Root privilege is required if you are listening on port 53.
-+ For Windows users, please run overture on command prompt instead of double click.
++ For Windows users, you can run overture on command prompt instead of double click.
-+ You may find default IP network file and domain file from the acknowledgements section, or just download below files.
++ You can download sample IP network file and domain file from below.
   These files are also included in the binary release package.
   + [ip_network file ](https://github.com/17mon/china_ip_list/raw/master/china_ip_list.txt)
   + [base64 domain file](https://github.com/gfwlist/gfwlist/raw/master/gfwlist.txt)